 Staff requests that the Commission grant an exemption from the requirements in WAC 480-100- 238(5), which require a public hearing on electric IRPs.
 Public participation in Commission matters, including IRPs, is important because the Commission should be aware of how the public views and understands the issues before it.
 However, if the Commission grants the Petition and allows the 2019 filings to be accepted as updates, rather than full-fledged plans, a public hearing is not necessary.
 A public hearing is required for plans, but not updates, under the rule.
 Even so, public participation should not be wholly curtailed.
-Members of the public may review the 2019 filings.
+Members of the public may review the 2019 filings made by each of the electric utilities, and they may file written comments regarding these filings.
 Public Counsel believes that the Commission should include a statement in its order that the public may file written comments along with information regarding how individuals may communicate with the Commission.